 We had cellphone service, so Fred called our mechanic while I looked at the manual and got online.
 All avenues brought us to the same intersection: These are the signs of an alternator getting ready to die.
 The proprietors there couldn’t help us, but suggested the town of Heppner, 10 or so miles on.
 It was on our route.

 When we pulled into that valley burg of 1300, it was clear that we were closer to our goal.
 At the city park there were two large garbage bins, one marked “Hunters” and the other “Eclipse” which made me idly wonder what the differences in garbage might be.
-Deer parts and beer cans vs. broken eclipse glasses or failed cardboard pinhole experiments?
+Deer parts and beer cans vs. used eclipse glasses and failed cardboard pinhole experiments?

 There was a Les Schwab there.
 Les Schwab is a tire chain founded in Oregon with deep roots in the Pacific Northwest.
 As we pulled in, I pictured us being featured in one of their television ads.
 Ubiquitous, corny, and effective, they feature the still picture heads of real people on top of cartoon bodies as the real people’s voices tell the animated tale of having their asses saved by Les Schwab: They saved my wedding day, they made sure I got to my graduation, Les Schwab got us to grandma’s funeral, all of this because they did things other than just change tires.
 I decided our commercial would be: How Les Schwab got us to the total eclipse.